tomz/jsmvc_rankings/README.md

 The rake task can be set up as a daily cron job to collect the trending data of each framework(you can do so by running `whenever -w`)

-*note that the term MVC is used loosely here to include all the MV\* frameworks*
+Note that the term MVC is used loosely here to include all the MV* frameworks

 In part 2 to 4 of this SPA series, we will walk through building a SPA app using Backbone Marionette, Angular, and Ember.